Immigration Law Attorneys

 Unfortunately, once your visa expires there is not much to do but leave South Africa as you are not permitted to make an application for the renewal or the extension of your visa once it has expired.

 Due to the lengthy process time at the Department of Home Affairs, you should apply for the renewal of your visa at least 60 days prior to the expiration date of a current visa

-In conclusion, we can assist with:
+In conclusion, our Immigration Law Attorneys can assist with:

 - Visa applications;

 - Review or appeal of an unsuccessful visa-applications; and

 - Renewal of temporary visas.